What is a construction project captain?

 How to become a construction project captain

-Step 1: Obtain a bachelor’s degree
+Step 1: Get a bachelor’s degree

-Step 2: Gain field experience
+Step 2: Gain hands-on experience

-Step 4: Develop leadership and communication skills
+Step 4: Build your leadership skills

 How much do construction project captains make?